 She’s up!
 Bat girl 60 years in making reaches Yankee Stadium

-At 70, Goldman worked at Yankee Stadium during the game against the Los Angeles Angels on Monday night.
+Shaking with excitement, she beamed while recounting how it felt to be at Yankee Stadium on this day for the game against the Los Angeles Angels.

+“I don’t know where to start, of which was the best, what did I enjoy the most?” she said during a news conference in the fourth inning.

+"The whole piece, from walking in the front door of the stadium at Gate 2, to coming up to a locker with my name on it that said Gwen Goldman, and suiting up, then walking out onto the field.
+It took my breath away.
+It’s obviously taking my words away also.

-She had been rejected by then-general manager Roy Hamey, who wrote her in a letter on June 23, 1961: “While we agree with you that girls are certainly as capable as boys, and no doubt would be an attractive addition on the playing field, I am sure you can understand that it is a game dominated by men a young lady such as yourself would feel out of place in a dugout.”
+Goldman had been rejected by then-Yankees general manager Roy Hamey, who wrote her in a letter on June 23, 1961: “While we agree with you that girls are certainly as capable as boys, and no doubt would be an attractive addition on the playing field, I am sure you can understand that it is a game dominated by men a young lady such as yourself would feel out of place in a dugout.”

 "Some dreams take longer than they should to be realized, but a goal attained should not dim with the passage of time,” Cashman added.
 “I have a daughter myself, and it is my sincere hope that every little girl will be given the opportunity to follow her aspirations into the future.”